If you’re visiting the country, then Gardens By The Bay Singapore will probably be on your to-do list! So here’s all the info for visiting.

 Our favourite of the Singapore light shows, the forest of Supertrees is simply mind blowing, and everybody sits in awe of the giant display going on above them.

-Almost like something from a scene in Avatar, the crazy light performance matches every beat, and this spectacle is a show not to be missed on your Singapore itinerary.
+Almost like something from a scene in Avatar, the wild light performance matches every beat, and this spectacle is a show not to be missed on your Singapore itinerary.

 Towering over the, this hotel offers the world’s largest , 20 dining options and a world-class casino.